scto/CobaltIDE/README.md

 **CodeFlex-IDE** simplifies C/C++ development on Android.
 Built upon the intuitive Karbon editor, it provides a user-friendly environment for coding, compiling, and running your projects with ease.

+## Attention
+Before using this app or viewing its source code, make sure you agree to the terms of this license [LICENSE.md](/LICENSE.md).

 ## Features
 //todo